 Vanessa Ford is the Program Director for Trust Transfer Project,.
 Trust Transfer Project is a partnership between Community Music School of Springfield and Springfield Cultural Partnership, led by Program Director Vanessa Ford.
 This initiative allows our local artists to lead in health messaging that will directly impact the lives of their family, neighbors and friends, offering a unique opportunity for us to depend on one another to share and receive health messages in a creative and inspirational way.
 Initially designed to build trust through the eyes of the most impacted by Covid-19, Trust Transfer Project is also focused on community care centered around Mental Wellness and Food Justice by transforming the health of our communities one artistic message at a time.

-Sommers Smith oversees and programs Springfield Cultural Partnership’s weekly “Thank an Artist” segment on WTCC 90.7 FM.
-WTCC is a community radio station broadcasting from the campus of Springfield Technical Community College.
-Sommers uses her talents to highlight arts and culture within Springfield.
+Kali Green is the Arts & Cultural Coordinator for Springfield Cultural Partnership.
+She supports our programming, collaborations, marketing and weekly “Thank an Artist” segment on WTCC 90.7 FM.
+Kali uses her creative talents to highlight arts and culture within Springfield.